-Startups have started to pay attention to sustainable model and investors have started backing companies that solve problems at a macro level instead of following hyperlocal buzz.
-While some insist that the trend of startup has not completely evolved, the fact remains that getting listed in the investor money completely depends on the business problem-solving ability.
+Startups have started to pay attention to sustainable model and investors have started backing companies that solve problems at a macro level instead of following the hyperlocal buzz.
+While some insist that the trend of a startup has not completely evolved, the fact remains that getting listed in the investor money completely depends on the business problem-solving ability.
 The following is the 2016 review of top ten funded startups.

 China’s leading internet firm Tencent and global Internet and Media Company Naspers together extended their support and funded Ibibio group with $250 Mn in the month of February in 2016.

-Snapdeal raised its funding from Ontario Teachers’ Pension Plan, a Canada-based pension fund, Iron Pillar, a venture capital fund, Brother Fortune Apparel, a Singapore-based investment entity and Bennett Coleman & Co> the funding was worth $200 Mn which increased the company’s value to around 7 billion.
+Snapdeal raised its funding from Ontario Teachers’ Pension Plan, a Canada-based pension fund, Iron Pillar, a venture capital fund, Brother Fortune Apparel, a Singapore-based investment entity, and Bennett Coleman & Co> the funding was worth $200 Mn which increased the company’s value to around 7 billion.
 The other investors in the company are Ratan Tata, Foxconn, Intel Capital, Temasek, BlackRock, Bessemer Venture Partners, eBay, and Premji Invest.